Tackling modern slavery within the marine sector

 The final stage is to act, both on incidents and near-misses.
 Where instances of modern slavery have been detected, action should be taken to correct situations and prevent recurrence.
 Events should be reported internally and externally with consideration given to what, how, who and when to tell, bearing in mind legally reporting responsibilities and disclosure obligations with consideration given to national laws affecting international supply chain interfaces.
 For example, German links may trigger the 2023 German Supply Chain Act, despite being based in the UK.

-Collecting, evaluating and sharing data is essential to identify trends and preventing modern slavery with collaboration between port operators and enforcement being essential.
-In May 2023 the British Ports Association launched a new security alert systems in May 2023 for rapid information sharing amongst industry to help prevent and detect criminal activity, to which any port can sign up.
+Collecting, evaluating and sharing data between port operators and enforcement is essential to identify trends and preventing modern slavery with collaboration between port operators.
+In May 2023 the BPA launched a new security alert systems for rapid information sharing amongst industry to help prevent and detect criminal activity, to which any port can sign up.
 Consideration should also be given to modern slavery disclosure expectations amongst external stakeholders.

 Conclusion

 The nature of maritime transport and complex supply chains means that there are many opportunities for modern slavery to occur.
-Through implementing strong policies and procedures and following British Ports Association guidance, organisations can put in place tighter and more efficient controls to tackle the issue and help prevent modern slavery within the marine sector.
+Through implementing strong policies and procedures and following BPA guidance, organisations can put in place tighter and more efficient controls to tackle the issue and help prevent modern slavery within the marine sector.

 Sign up for legal insights